 Eva Hoffmann, Co-Chair, is a Scientific Director of the clinical consortium ReproUnion and Deputy Director of the Center for Chromosome Stability at the Medical School at the University of Copenhagen.
 Her research focusses on how genomic instability in human gametes and embryos affect pregnancy loss and congenital disorders.
 This includes the development of single-cell sequencing and computational methods to probe genomic changes in eggs and tissues.

 Rajiv McCoy, Co-Chair, is an assistant professor in the Department of Biology at Johns Hopkins University whose research is focused on human genetics and evolution.
 His lab seeks insight into the genomic basis of variation in human fertility through the development and application of computational and statistical methods.
 To this end, his work combines diverse datasets and conceptual frameworks from complex trait genetics and evolutionary genomics to gain quantitative perspectives on human reproduction.
+Participation by Dr. McCoy does not constitute or imply endorsement by the Johns Hopkins University or the Johns Hopkins Hospital and Health System.

 Karen Schindler, Secretary, is an Associate Professor in the Genetics Department at Rutgers University.
 Her research program aims at understanding the origins of aneuploidy by evaluating mutant mouse models where key genes that control meiosis are knocked out and by identifying and assessing genetic variants in the human genome that are causative of female gamete aneuploidy.
 Her work is funded by NIGMS and NICHD.